mrsingh-10/DevOps/README.md

 # AWS

-This repository contains aws and DevOps projects
+This is a Work-In-Progress Repo for aws and DevOps projects

 [TODOs]
 - Add descrition of this repo